HUMAN ANATOMY & PHYSIOLOGY I

 You are responsible for the following structures:

-Cutaneous maximus (not in humans), Platysma, Mylohyoid, Digastric, Masseter, Pectoralis major, Pectoralis minor, Pectoantebrachialis, Rectus abdominis, Linea alba, External oblique, Internal oblique, Transversus abdominis.
+Cutaneous maximus (not in humans), Platysma, Mylohyoid, Digastric, Masseter, Pectoralis major, Pectoralis minor, Pectoantebrachialis (not in humans), Rectus abdominis, Linea alba, External oblique, Internal oblique, Transversus abdominis.

 Trapezius group, Levator scapulae ventralis, Deltoid group, Latissimus dorsi, Serratus ventralis (anterior), Subscapularis, Splenius, Rhomboid group, Supraspinatus, Infraspinatus.